chadlol/java-triangles/README.md

 Write a Java Console application that does the following:
-Read an integer from the user and then draw 3 different figures to the console screen whose height and width are specified by the number entered. if 8 was entered, your program will draw a right triangle to the screen using "*" for each dot like so:
+Read an integer from the user and then draw 3 different figures to the console screen whose height and width are specified by the number entered.
+...if 8 was entered, your program will draw a right triangle to the screen using "*" for each dot like so:
 *
 **
 * *